burunkus/cyberbully-classification/README.md

 # cyberbully-classification
-Spring 2018 Deep leaning project - classification and detection of cyberbully actions in images.
+Spring 2018 Deep leaning project - classification and detection of cyberbully actions on images.
 This project classifies cyberbully iamges from non-cyberbully images.
 The dataset is not available because of its rights The model is based on VGG16 and was implemented using Pytorch and Python 3.5, it achieved a classification accuracy of 68%